Vaginal Breech

 Q: Is there evidence that vaginal breech birth can be safe at home?

-A: Yes, there is favorable evidence supporting the safety of vaginal breech birth when done with skilled attendants in well-prepared settings.
-Research, including studies and publications by experts such as Breech Without Borders, has shown that planned vaginal breech births, when attended by trained professionals, can result in positive outcomes for both the birthing person and the baby.
-While breech births can occasionally be more complex and require specific expertise, most complications can be easily resolved at home with few exceptions.
+A: Yes, there is favorable evidence supporting safety when done with skilled attendants.
+Research by experts such as Breech Without Borders has shown positive outcomes.
+Planned vaginal breech births, when attended by trained professionals, can result in good outcomes for both parent and baby.
+While breech births can be more complex, most complications can be easily resolved at home.

 Q: How does the midwife ensure the safety of a breech birth at home?